alesssia/short_intro_stats/short_intro_stats.md

 <span style="display:block; height:30px;"></span>

 - How to collect data
-- How to summarize data
+- How to summarise data
 - How to make decision with data